How to Engage the ‘Hiding-Out’ Students in Your Class

 - Look in their cumulative files to find out their English fluency classification.
 See if they have an IEP (individualized education plan) or a 504 Plan noting modifications or accommodations to make in class.

-- Consult with colleagues to see what has worked for them with those students.
+- Consult with colleagues who have worked with these students before to see what worked for them.

 - Ask the school counselor for helpful background information (without breaking confidentiality).